vega/vega-lite/site/docs/tooltip.md

 Alternatively, you can [calculate](calculate.html) a new field that concatenates multiple fields (and use a single field definition).

+To give the fields in the tooltip a label that is different from the field name, set the `title` parameter.

 <div class="vl-example" data-name="bar_tooltip_title"></div>

-You can also give the fields in the tooltip a label that is different from the field name by using the `title` parameter.

 ## Disable tooltips